dineshpannu/panasonic-projector-serial/README.md

 * Control projector from home automation systems over MQTT.
 Hubitat driver forthcoming.

 ## Getting Started
-Download the latest package service and client zip files.
+Download the latest service and client zip files.
 The service will need to be run on a PC connected to the projector.
 The client can be executed from any networked PC, but we assume it will be the same PC as is running the service.

 ### Prerequisites
 * A Windows PC connected to your projector via serial cable.
 If a USB-serial adaptor is used, a FTDI based chipset is recommended.